boredsquirrel/Flatpak-remotes/README.md

 Add `--user` to the command, to install these apps only for this user.

 ## [Flathub Beta](https://discourse.flathub.org/t/how-to-use-flathub-beta/2111)
+This has support for subsets too, like `verified.`

     flatpak remote-add --if-not-exists flathub-beta https://flathub.org/beta-repo/flathub-beta.flatpakrepo